Time for a change of fund?

 Do you have hospital insurance to protect your Lifetime Health Cover (LHC) status so that you don't need to pay a surcharge if you take it up later in life, or perhaps to avoid paying the Medicare levy surcharge (MLS)?
 Or, are you wanting to be protected just in case you end up in hospital?

-If your only reason for having hospital insurance relates to the LHC or MLS, you could take the least expensive hospital cover policy you can find and upgrade later – see our review of cheap hospital health insurance.
+If your only reason for having hospital insurance relates to the LHC or MLS, you could take the least expensive hospital cover policy you can find and upgrade later.

 But if you want to be protected, you need to check how your policy measures up against others.
 There may be a product that's better suited to your needs and cheaper than what you have now.